 The battery should then be packed vertically in its original container.
 If the original container is not available, the international and/or local packaging regulations applicable to the mode of transport and destination must be followed.

-According to the IATA / IMDG dangerous goods regulations, Saft ships all existing nickel cadmium batteries or cells for aircraft under the classification UN2795 (wet, filled with alkali) according to packaging instruction 800.
+According to the IATA / IMDG dangerous goods regulations, Saft ships all existing nickel cadmium batteries or cells for aircraft under the classification UN2795 (wet, filled with alkali).